Expression of Interest

 Avoid defaulting to panel formats

-The Resilience Hub will accept a maximum of 10 panel-style events.
+The Peru Resilience Hub will accept a maximum of 10 panel-style events.
 We encourage applicants to explore more interactive and innovative approaches with support from our Format Guidance Document to improve the opportunity for selection.

 What makes a strong EoI?